RunJiaJi/MagCluster/README.md

     [22:30:40] INFO - Starting mgc_screen...
     [22:30:40] INFO - Your file is HCH-1.gbk
-    [22:30:40] INFO - The minimum length of contigs to be considered is 2000 [22:30:40] INFO - The maxmum length of contigs to be considered is 10000 [22:30:40] INFO - The threshold of magnetosome genes in one contig is 3 [22:30:40] INFO - The output directory is /mnt/c/Users/edith/Desktop/test/magtest/mgcfolder/ [22:30:40] INFO - Opening your file...
+    [22:30:40] INFO - The minimum length of contigs to be considered is 2000 [22:30:40] INFO - The window size for MGCs screening is 10000 [22:30:40] INFO - The threshold of magnetosome genes in a given contig and a given length of screening window is 3 [22:30:40] INFO - The output directory is /mnt/c/Users/edith/Desktop/test/magtest/mgcfolder/ [22:30:40] INFO - Opening your file...
     [22:30:40] INFO - Starting magnetosome genes screening...